Cycloalkene: Diels-Alder reaction

 The Diels-Alder reaction, also known as cycloaddition, combines a conjugated diene and an alkene to form cycloalkene.
 This is a concerted process, with bonds forming and breaking simultaneously.

 Cyclization reactions

 Cyclization reactions, or intramolecular addition reactions, can be used to form cycloalkenes.
 These reactions primarily form cyclopentenones, a cycloalkene that contains two functional groups: the cyclopentene and a ketone group.
 However, other cycloalkenes, such as Cyclooctatetraene, can be formed as a result of this reaction.

 Electrocyclic reactions

 Reactions of conjugated double-bond systems can be synthesized into cycloalkenes through electrocyclic reactions.
 Addition of heat or photolysis causes a reversible reaction that causes one pi bond to become a sigma bond, which closes the ring and creates a cycloalkene.

-Intramolecular McMurry reactions
+Intramolecular McMurry reaction

 When two carbonyl groups are coupled and undergo a McMurry reaction, there is a possibility of the formation of cycloalkenes under specific conditions.
 When both carbonyls are within the same molecule and not sufficiently separated from each other, a cycloalkene can be formed through an intramolecular McMurry reaction.